uvalib/monorepo/src/chronology.md

-Public outcry over exclusion of Ezra Pound from *An Anthology of Famous English and American Poetry*, edited by Stephen Vincent Benet and Conrad Aiken, ending in Cerf’s decision to restore the poems in the second printing (January–March).
+Public outcry over exclusion of Ezra Pound from *An Anthology of Famous English and American Poetry*, edited by Stephen Vincent Benet and Conrad Aiken, ends in Cerf’s decision to restore the poems in the second printing (January–March).

 RH moves from offices at 20 East 57th Street to Madison Avenue (May).